 Born in Rome in 1955.
-Maturità Classica (60/60) at the Liceo Mamiani.
-Laurea in Fisica (110/110 cum laude) at the University of Rome; Thesis on surface excitons, under the supervision of M. Altarelli, F. Bassani and R. Del Sole (pubs #1, 11, 12).
+Maturità Classica (60/60), Liceo Mamiani, Rome.
+Laurea in Fisica (110/110 cum laude), Sapienza University of Rome; Thesis on surface excitons, under the supervision of M. Altarelli, F. Bassani and R. Del Sole.
 Since then employed at:

 My field is the theory of

-I have published about 50 papers in collaboration with my students and with colleagues from various part of the world, with shorter or longer stages at Berkeley (1987), Urbana (1989), KITP Santa Barbara (June-July 1994; August 2002) and Cornell (July 1998).
-I have presented the corresponding results at conferences and schools in Europe and in the United States of America.
-Whatever that means, my scientific results have altogether received, so far, about 6000 citations*: my first most-cited article, Pseudopotentials that work, has got more than 2700 citations according to the ISI and more than 3500 according to Google Scholar (links below; in 2004 it was even listed among the 100 most cited Physical Review articles of all times); the study on the correlation energy and spin polarization of the 2D electron gas is my second most-cited research work; my third most-cited research work concerns relativistic effects on semiconductor gaps and was one of the 100 most cited physics articles within the publication year (Current Contents 27, n.45, Nov.9, 1987).
+I have published about 50 papers in collaboration with students and colleagues from various part of the world, with shorter and longer visits at Berkeley (1987), Urbana (1989), KITP Santa Barbara (1994; 2002), Cornell (1998), presenting my results at conferences and schools in Europe and the USA.
+These results have altogether received, so far, about 7000 citations,* of which about 3000 belong to my most-cited article, Pseudopotentials that work (in 2004 recognized as one of the 100 most cited Physical Review articles of all times), and about 400 to my 2002 study on the correlation energy and spin polarization of the 2D electron gas, my second most-cited article.